‘We are each made up of one hundred million million cells, none of which have any idea who we are.’ Marcus Chown

-Cellular Memory has been curated by Gregory O’Brien.
+Cellular Memory has been carefully curated by Gregory O’Brien.
 The exhibition is comprised of 22 works ranging in a variety of compositions (multiples) and mediums.
 See website images and publication for full scope of the artworks on offer.

 Size requirement for the exhibition is currently 150 linear metres

 but the full composition of the show at each venue is negotiable.

 Elizabeth Thomson is available to carry out artist talks and other related engagements at the conclusion of the installation.
 Exhibition curator Gregory O’Brien is essential to this aspect of the exhibition experience and will also attend and support particular events.
 This expense is covered in the exhibition tour fee.

 The exhibition is accompanied by a hard cover 80 page full colour publication with contributions from Gregory O’Brien, Lloyd Jones and Jenny Bornholdt.